arika906/Cafeteria-Management-System/README.md

 # Cafeteria Management System
 The system to manage a cafeteria and to store the document in a suitable way.
 No difficulty in calculation.
 Auto Count the systems profit.
+I made this for my second year university project under the course Software Development II.